 It's important for all Australians to have the opportunity to understand and acknowledge the contribution of those who were responsible for the traditions of Anzac, and their stories of service and sacrifice.

 There are many ways for you to remember the personal sacrifice of those people who served Australia in wars, conflicts and peacekeeping operations.
 The hardship of service extends to the loved ones and friends they leave behind.
 These people often cope with the emotional and physical effects of service for many years.

 We invite you to share your personal commemorations with other Australians.
 Post stories of service.
-Share photos of how you are commemorating this Anzac Day.
-Use #AnzacAtHome to connect with others.
-Follow it to read the personal stories of those who served Australia and their families.
+Share photos of how you are commemorating this Remembrance Day.
+Use #1MS to connect with others.
+Read other posts to follow the personal stories of those who served Australia and their families.

-Every year we create a poster to commemorate Anzac Day, along with a student activity sheet.
+Every year we create a poster to commemorate Remembrance Day, along with a student activity sheet.
 We send copies to schools around Australia.
-You can download them both:
+You can download them to print:

 Play some music